DISCOVER THE BEST SWISS LANDMARKS

 This building is situated in Basel and dates back to the 15th century.
 Its imposing façade features sculptures of Zeus from Greek mythology as well as a clock tower with four figures representing the seasons.

 Built in the 15th century, it has served as a symbol of local government for centuries.
 The town hall is ornately decorated with intricate architectural details including several coats of arms adorning its walls.
-Inside, visitors can view the original council chamber and even walk the same floors as previous city leaders.
+Inside, you can view the original council chamber and even walk the same floors as previous city leaders.
 Additionally, there are artifacts related to Basel’s history on display.
-Whether you’re a fan of architecture or just curious about the past, the Basel Town Hall is an interesting place to learn more about this beautiful Swiss city.

-I have seen a big number of town halls in Switzerland, but that one stood out the most.
+I have seen a large number of town halls in Switzerland, but that one stood out the most.

 Staubbach Falls is a waterfall located near Lauterbrunnen.
 It cascades nearly 1000 feet before reaching the valley floor below and is one of the highest waterfalls in Europe.
 The landscape surrounding this waterfall features lush green meadows, picturesque wooden bridges, and captivating cliffs which make it an unforgettable sight to behold.